awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hawordpress-tutorial.md

 1. Choose **Instances**\.

-1. Choose the arrow next to the entry for your DB instance to expand the view\.
+1. Choose the name of your recently created DB instance to view details\.

-1. Choose the **Details** tab\.

-1. In the **Security and Network** section, the security group associated with the DB instance is shown\.
+1. Go to **Details**.
+In the **Security and Network** section, the security group associated with the DB instance is shown\.
 Open the link to view the security group in the Amazon EC2 console\.
-![\[Details tab of a DB instance page in the Amazon RDS console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/rds-securitygroup.png)
 **Note**
-While you have the **Details** tab open, note the **Endpoint** and security group name shown on this page for use later\.
+You can also view the **Endpoint** and security group name on this page for use later\.
-The security group name is the first value of the link shown in **Security Groups**, before the parentheses\.
+The security group name is the first value of the link shown in **Security groups**, before the parentheses\.
 The second value, in parentheses, is the security group ID\.

 1. In the security group details, choose the **Inbound** tab\.